op7ic/Adaptive_Depth_Reasoning_Skill/README.md

 ### Claude

 **Claude.ai (web/mobile/desktop):**
 Navigate to Settings > Customize > Skills, click the "+" button, then "+ Create skill."
-Upload SKILL.MD
+Upload the `adaptive-depth-reasoning/` folder (containing `SKILL.md` and `theory.md`).
+Toggle the skill on.
+Requires Code execution to be enabled in Settings > Capabilities.

 **Claude Code (terminal agent):**
 Copy the skill folder to your personal skills directory.
 The skill activates automatically when Claude Code detects a matching task, or invoke it explicitly with `/adaptive-depth-reasoning`.